-I’ve conducted and supervised over 30 research and development projects in diverse sociocultural and technological settings.
-For example, I’ve facilitated drip irrigation design research with farmers in Africa, consulted on sustainable development projects, studied the cultural and ecological basis of infanticide in Ghana, and observed American physician and patient experiences with digital technologies in the clinic.
-I’ve lived and worked throughout the U.S., Canada, West Africa, and Australia.
+I have over 18 years of expertise across health, international development, social impact, experience, sensemaking, culture, and other research projects.
+I’ve conducted and supervised over 30 research and development projects in diverse settings.
+I’ve facilitated design research with farmers and engineers in West Africa, evaluated NGO programs, researched Australian perceptions of the intersections between eating disordered behavior and obesity, explored the cultural and ecological basis of child mortality in Ghana and Burkina Faso, and observed American physician and patient experiences with new technologies in the clinic.
+I am also an experienced program director and research mentor.

-In addition to executing all aspects of research design, data collection, and analysis, I specialize in:
+In addition to executing all aspects of research design, data collection, analysis, and synthesis, I specialize in:

-• A range of qualitative, mixed, and ethnographic methods
+• A range of qualitative, mixed, and ethnographic methods (in any context)

-• Theoretically grounded, nimble analysis and sensemaking that uncovers patterns and assumptions.
-In this, critical analysis and challenging conventions are central
+• Theoretically grounded, nimble analysis and sensemaking that uncovers patterns and assumptions

-•Cultural psychodynamics and other approaches that capture the implicit and unspoken, people’s perceptions, emotions, and experiences, and what is most at stake in people’s lives
+• Methods that capture the unspoken, people’s perceptions, emotions, and experiences, and what is most at stake in their lives